syncfusion-content/windowsforms-docs/WindowsForms/GroupBar/FAQ/How-to-change-the-Header-BackColor-of-a-Stacked-GroupBar-when-it-is-in-Office2003-Visual-Style.md

-> _Note : In GroupBar, StackedMode property should be enabled to customize the appearace of the GroupBar header._
+N> In GroupBar, StackedMode property should be enabled to customize the appearace of the GroupBar header._

 ![](Overview_images/Overview_img47.png)
-Figure 955: Customized GroupBar Header backcolor in Office2003 Visual style